Clueless-Community/Spectrum-UI/CONTRIBUTION.md

 Here, `categoryName` is the key for the title name of a card and `categoryScreen` is the key for the Screen name of the component you have added.

-Step 5 : Test it one more time. `Happy Coding.`
+Step 5 : Test it one more time. `Happy Coding🤗.`

 ---